jaimejim/draft-coap-mud/draft-jimenez-mud-coap.md

 - A URL that can be used to locate a description;
 - The description itself, including how it is interpreted; and
-- A means for local network management systems to retrieve the description
+- a means for local network management systems to retrieve the description
 - from a MUD File Server.

 Their purpose is to provide a means for end devices to signal to the network what sort of access and network functionality they require to properly function.
 In a MUD scenario, the "IoT Thing" exposes a "MUD URL" to the network.
 A "MUD Processor" queries a "MUD file server" and retrieves the "MUD File" from it.
 After processing the "MUD processor" applies an "Access Policy" to the IoT Thing.